Trump: 'We're Moving Forward With Additional Sanctions On Iran'

 Karim Sadjadpour, a senior fellow at the Carnegie Endowment for International Peace, said Iran is suffering under soaring inflation, high unemployment, and the departure of educated citizens and capital.

-"The Iranian economy is really deteriorating as a result of these sanctions and I don't see how they're going to be able to reverse it absent some type of an eventual accommodation or negotiation with the United States," Sadjadpour told NPR's Scott Simon on Weekend Edition.
+"The Iranian economy is really deteriorating as a result of these sanctions, and I don't see how they're going to be able to reverse it absent some type of an eventual accommodation or negotiation with the United States," Sadjadpour told NPR's Scott Simon on Weekend Edition.

 Sadjadpour estimated that, "We will continue to see this escalatory cycle.
 It may be that Iran tries to wait out the Trump presidency, hoping that by November of 2020 a more moderate Democrat will be elected."